A fantastic place to try out tiny house living in the heart of one of Portland’s trendiest streets

 Our tiny house had a bed in the loft, but we didn’t fancy climbing up and down a ladder and the headroom looked mightily claustrophobic so we opted to use the pullout bed in the main cabin.
 This did compromise our space a bit.
 One of our biggest concerns with downsizing is storage, not that we wanted to hoard but living in a space full time does require some basic essentials.
 The tiny homes at Caravan are not designed for living in but are there literally as a hotel room so the storage space was limited.

 The tiny houses at Caravan are arranged in a circle, like a set of wagons on the famous Oregon trail berthed for the night.
-Like a wagon circle there is a fire pit in the center around which people staying Caravan can gather.
+Like a wagon circle, there is a fire pit in the centre around which people staying Caravan can gather.
 If you are looking for a good nights sleep these gatherings can be bothersome.

 We really enjoyed our stay at the Tiny House Hotel.
 The tiny house we stayed in was cosy and comfortable and the location along Alberta Street is amazing.
 The experience did make us realize the importance of some storage even when we downsize, which convinced us to look at a motor home for our future home rather than a Tiny House (mobility has also been a major factor).